elm-guides/elm-for-js/Modules, Exports, and Imports.md

 Elm's core libraries are organized into modules, as are any third-party packages you may use.
 For your own large applications, you can define your own modules.
-However defined, you need to import from modules to get useful values and types fro your program.
+However defined, you need to import from modules to get useful values and types for your program.

-First we'll introduce the two types of Elm programs and how they affect how you use modules.
-Then we'll learn how modules relate to files (very closely), and then how to define your own modules and control what they export.
-Next we'll learn the right and wrong ways to import from a module.
-Then we'll see how exports can be a form of information hiding, and when that is useful.
-Finally we'll learn a trick to organize tests or examples.

-Along the way, we'll see both ways to structure code well, and ways to shoot yourself in the foot.
-We'll also learn more about Elm's tooling and `elm-package.json`.
+After reading this guide you will know
+* how to organize many modules within the file system
+* how to define a module's interface in a way that permits refactoring without breaking downstream code
+* how to use the import statements so you always know where a piece of code came from
+* how to organize tests or examples to not interfere with application code
+* the best practices and common pitfalls of writing a large Elm codebase

 This shouldn't be the first guide on Elm you read, but if you've playing around for a few hours and have specific questions about modules and the like, you should be fine.
 This guide aims to be a comprehensive reference to be read